mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-The function returns a list containing the function call in \code{data_list$call} and the data in \code{data_list$data}.
+The function returns a list containing the function call in \code{mgm_data$call} and the data in \code{mgm_data$data}.
 For more details on how to specify $k$-order MGMs we refer the reader to the help file \code{?mgmsampler}.